-Here’s a super simple recipe for a baby shampoo that’s 100% natural, organic, safe and easy to make with a free printable!
-No sodium lareuth or lauryl sulfate, parabens or other preservatives or anything unprounceable.
-To get a shampoo like this in the store, you’d have to pay a good $10 or $15 bucks for 12 ounces (see the cost breakdown below).
+To get a shampoo like this in the store, you’d have to pay a good $10 or $15 bucks for 12 ounces (see the cost breakdown below) because the ingredients I suggest are so pure and of excellent quality.
 It took me a few times to adjust the amount of oil in it, which was amusing because my kids’ hair was quite greasy and looked pretty gross!
 (Maybe one day my kids will start a blog about being a blogger’s kid!)
 Plus, the extra oil coated all their bathtub toys and the tub and made everything slippery.
 So, now you won’t have to go through the same process since this recipe has been tested and used in official family laboratories and won’t make your bathtub a mini ice-skating rink!

 I am so happy with this recipe because it’s so safe and eliminates the need for lotion after baths because the oils and aloe vera stay on precious skin and keep it so soft.
 For more homemade skin care, check out my organic lotion, my all-natural beauty regimen, diaper rash cream, baking soda body scrub, natural deodorant, and my organic hair care regimen with baking soda and apple cider vinegar.

-(for a 12 oz. bottle.
-For a larger bottle, like 16 oz. just increase the oils by a 1/2 teaspoon or so to your liking.
+- (This recipe is for a 12 oz. bottle.
+For a larger bottle, like 16 oz. just increase the oils by a ½ teaspoon or so to your liking (for a body wash, but not for shampoo).
 For even larger, like 24 oz., double the recipe.
-For 32 oz., increase the recipe 2 1/2 times).
+For 32 oz., increase the recipe 2½ times).

-- 2 tablespoons oil of your choice (I chose Sweet Almond Oil because I already have the organic kind, but olive oil right out of your pantry will work, so will jojoba, Calendula, etc.)
+- For just Body Wash – add 2 tablespoons oil of your choice (I chose Sweet Almond Oil because I already have the organic kind, but olive oil right out of your pantry will work, so will jojoba, Calendula, etc.).
+Omit or lessen the amount of oil to a tablespoon or less if using for just shampoo as it will make the hair oily.

-- Optional: 1 tablespoon aloe vera gel or Vitamin E Oil (for added moisture without the oiliness), and a few drops of your favorite essential oil for fragrance (but I would use very little to make it as gentle as possible)
+- Optional: 1 tablespoon pure aloe vera gel or Vitamin E Oil (for added moisture without the oiliness), and a few drops of your favorite essential oil (like lavender) for fragrance (but I would use very little to make it as gentle as possible)

-Fill the bottle (I used an empty baby shampoo bottle) with all the ingredients, then fill the rest very slowly with water (the soap will really suds up if you fill it quickly).
+- Fill the bottle (I used an empty baby shampoo bottle but if you add essential oils, the plastic will break down eventually, so glass is best) with all the ingredients, then fill the rest very slowly with water (the soap will really suds up if you fill it quickly).
 Or, you can fill it with 1 cup water first, then add the ingredients, then slowly fill the bottle with water as needed.

 A note about tear-free: Dr. Bronner’s Baby Mild is very mild, but not tear free.
 So, that’s why this recipe is so diluted, which I have found makes it essentially tear-free and it still suds up on their hair and skin very well.We use this on our three-year-old and one-year-old and neither have complained about it burning their eyes (and it does get into their eyes sometimes).
 I would recommend being careful the first few times to not let it get in their eyes and see how it works for you.